The Next Big Thing?

 Tarsus Pharmaceuticals, Inc., is developing a novel therapeutic –TP-03 – based on the drug lotilaner.
 The new topical drop in development is designed to paralyze and eradicate Demodex mites through the inhibition of parasite-specific GABA-Cl channels (26).
 Preclinical ex vivo testing demonstrated that lotilaner ophthalmic solution, 0.25%, killed over 95 percent of Demodex mites within 24 hours (27).
 The company has completed four Phase II clinical trials, two of which were randomized, controlled studies (28, 29, 30).
 Key efficacy endpoints for the first two, Phase IIa Mars and Phase IIb Jupiter (28, 29) were collarette grade and mite density, and key efficacy endpoints for the next two, Phase IIa Io and Phase IIb Europa, included collarette cure rate (proportion of patients reaching 0–2 collarettes) and mite eradication rate (proportion of patients reaching 0 mites) (30).
 TP-03 met its primary and secondary endpoints and was well tolerated throughout.

-Phase II studies Mars and Jupiter have shown that TP-03 is well tolerated and effective at reducing collarettes and Demodex density with 28 days of treatment and maintaining results through 90 days (28,29).
+Phase II studies Mars and Jupiter have shown that TP-03 is well tolerated and effective at reducing collarettes and Demodex density with 28 days of treatment and maintaining results through at least 90 days (28,29).
 The two studies evaluated a total of 75 patients, showing statistically significant decreases in collarettes and Demodex density as early as day 14 of treatment.
 No treatment-related adverse events were observed and patients reported that the drop was comfortable.

 These results were further validated in the Phase IIa Io and Phase IIb Europa studies that included a total of 72 patients (30, 31).
 In the single-arm open-label trial, Io, TP-03 was effective at achieving collarette cure in 72 percent and mite eradication in 78 percent of patients at day 42.
 The randomized vehicle-controlled Europa study achieved statistically significant results for collarette cure in 80 percent of participants on TP-03 compared to 16 percent on vehicle (p<.001) at day 42, and mite eradication in 73 percent of participants on TP-03 compared to 21 percent on vehicle (p=.003) at day 42.
 TP-03 was well tolerated and there were no reports of serious adverse events or treatment discontinuations due to adverse events in either study.
 Participants in Europa rated the eye drops as “neither comfortable nor uncomfortable,” “comfortable,” or “very comfortable” 87 percent of the time.